This post may contain affiliate links. Please read my disclosure policy.

 Last fall we spent two glorious weeks in Sydney, Australia.
-Not a day went by that we weren’t impressed, thrilled, and intrigued by this beautiful city.
-We never got bored and were utterly exhausted each and every night.
-There’s so much to see and do!
+This beautiful city impressed and thrilled us every day.
+And, every night we were utterly exhausted and dove head first into bed.
+We never got bored, not once!
+There’s so much to see and do.
 Of course we didn’t want to leave Australia without a nice long visit to the famous harbourside Taronga Zoo.

 Taronga is a not-for-profit organization supporting wildlife conservation

-This zoo cares for about 4,000 animals from over 350 species, many of which are threatened.
-Taronga participates in education and community programs, wildlife conservation science and research, and global breeding programs.
+There are approximately 4,000 animals from over 350 species cared for in this zoo, many of which are threatened.
+To address this problem, Taronga participates in education and community programs, wildlife conservation science and research, and global breeding programs.
 With state of the art equipment, Taronga’s wildlife hospitals are also able to rehabilitate native wildlife.